redhat-openstack/infrared/docs/source/composable_roles.rst

 Deployment example
 ==================

-To deploy Openstack with composable roles on virtual environment the following steps can be performed.
+To deploy OpenStack with composable roles on virtual environment the following steps can be performed.

 1) Provision all the required virtual machines on a hypervizor with the virsh plugin::